RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 ## AWS Secrets Manager

 AWS Secrets Manager is a secrets management service that helps you protect access to your applications, services, and IT resources.
-This service enables you to rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.
+This service enables you to rotate, manage, and retrieve database **credentials**, API keys, and other secrets throughout their lifecycle.

 - You can **rotate secrets on a schedule** or on demand by using the Secrets Manager console, AWS SDK, or AWS CLI.
 - rotation of secrets every X days